Harriet Hageman vs. Liz Cheney - January 11th, Hour 2

 And I think we're going to win this case on the merits and on the law based on the Constitution.

-And the attorney general from Louisiana, Jeff Landry, is with us.
+And the Attorney General from Louisiana, Jeff Landry, is with us.

-But it seemed pretty clear, especially on the use of OSHA and threading the needle, even even John Roberts was extremely skeptical.
+But it seemed pretty clear, especially on the use of OSHA and threading the needle.

 Yeah, Sean, look, thank you for having me.

-I was actually in the courtroom that day for four hours that the court took up these matters.
+I was actually in the courtroom that day for the four hours that the court took up these matters.

 And I can tell you, you are absolutely right.